Catherine22/Frontend-Development/JavaScript/README.md

 'A pizza is just fine'
 ```

-With Javascript hoisting, this code is executed as:
+With JavaScript hoisting, this code is executed as:

 ```JavaScript
 /*----------------------------------------*/